MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 The wmt19 dataset originally contained around 9GB of data.
 Hence we decided to create a subset of the dataset.
 Data version control hereby contributed to an easy update of the data.
 We initially created a bucket in Google Cloud and used dvc to manage this.
-However we did not have enough credit to sustain this service hence we moved the data to google drive.
-As such data control proved to be very usefull.
+However s194333 did not have enough credit to sustain this service hence we has to create another bucket containing the same data with a different billing account.
+However we also stored the data on google drive, in case we potentially would use all credits on cloud again.
+Hence data version control proved to be very usefull for switching between different data storage options.
 In addition, data control was an easy update to implement on all our devices since it only required some simple terminal commands.

 ### Question 11